Salsola melitensis

-Salsola melitensis is an endemic vascular plant of the Maltese archipelago.
+Salsola melitensis, commonly known as Maltese salt tree, is a species of vascular plant that is endemic to the Maltese archipelago.
 Its generic name is derived from the Latin word “salsus” which means salty, attributing to the salt tolerant nature of the species within this genus.
-The genus name was published in 1753 in the Species Plantarum composed by Carl Linnaeus but was reclassified again by Akhani et al. in 2007.

 Classification

-The Maltese Salt Tree (MT: Xebb / Siġra tal-Irmied) is scientifically known as Salsola melitensis Botsch., or its synonym Darniella melitensis (Botsch.)
-Brullo.
 Work towards the identification and classification of Salsola melitensis began in around 1970 when Lanfranco and Brullo confirmed that Salsola vermiculata (now Caroxylon vermiculatum) did not occur in Malta, contrary to what was so far reported, since Maltese specimens of purported S. vermiculata did not correspond to any existing taxonomic description at the time.
 S. melitensis was eventually classified by Botschantzev in 1976 from a herbarium specimen in Leningrad, establishing it as distinct from Salsola vermiculata with which it was confused for many years since 1915 after Sommier and Caruana Gatto's description.

 Its generic name is derived from the Latin word “salsus” which means salty, attributing to the salt tolerant nature of the species within this genus.
-The genus name was published in 1753 in the Species Plantarum composed by Carl Linnaeus but was reclassified again by Akhani et al. in 2007; the number of species belonging to this genus amount to around 178 according to The Plant List.
-Species in the Salsola genus were reorganised various times, and their synonyms may be found in: Darniella Maire & Weiller, Fadenia Aellen & Townsend, Neocaspia Tzvelev, Hypocylix Wol., and Seidlitzia Bunge ex Boiss.
-In 1984, some shrubby species in the Salsola genus were reorganised according to Brullo under the Darniella genus, which was created by Maire and Weiller in 1939.
-Salsola melitensis was until then known as Darniella meliltensis.
-In 2000, the classification of the 12 Darniella species proposed by Brullo was rejected by Govaerts, and its species were included back in the Salsola genus.
+In 1984, some shrubby species in the genus Salsola were reorganised by Brullo under the genus Darniella.
+Salsola melitensis was then known as Darniella meliltensis until 2000, when the classification of the 12 species of the genus Darniella proposed by Brullo was rejected by Govaerts, and its species were transferred back to the genus Salsola.